-- The aviation industry classifies rate setting methodologies into three types: residual, compensatory, and hybrid.
+- > The aviation industry classifies rate setting methodologies into three types: residual, compensatory, and hybrid.
 These methodologies are used to develop the rates charged to the airlines for the use of airport facilities.
 The Authority uses the "compensatory" rate methodology.
 Here, the Authority assumes the major financial risk of running the airport and charges the airlines fees and rental rates so as to recover the actual costs of the facilities and services that they use.
 In developing this compensatory model, the Authority established rates based on FAA guidelines.
-Since a compensatory model is used, a bilateral agreement with the airlines was not necessary, thus the Authority rates were implemented via ordinance as part of the Authority's annual budget process. - Operating revenues were \$7,195,473 in 2022 and \$6,231,231 in 2021.
+Since a compensatory model is used, a bilateral agreement with the airlines was not necessary, thus the Authority rates were implemented via ordinance as part of the Authority's annual budget process. - ➤ Operating revenues were \$8,328,087 in 2024 and \$7,272,115 in 2023.
 Commercial passenger and cargo airlines accounted for the majority of this revenue through their payment of landing, apron, and rental fees.
-Concessions (car rentals, taxi, etc.), fixed based operator's fees, building rents, land rents, and parking lot revenues account for the remaining. - Operating expenses, exclusive of depreciation/amortization were 9,074,093 in 2022 and \$7,110,410 in 2021, respectively.
-Certain operating expenses (\$1,391,728 and \$672,832, respectively) excluded from the Signatory Airline Operating Agreement computation are Federal Inspection Station operating expenses and Airport market development expenses. - The Authority's net other postemployment benefit asset totaled \$2,174,124 in 2022 and \$1,500,292 in 2021, respectively. - The Authority's net pension liability totaled \$1,213,986 in 2022 and \$2,246,455 in 2021. - The assets and deferred outflows of the Authority exceeded its liabilities and deferred inflows at the close of the most recent fiscal year by \$107,722,689 (net position). - The Authority's total net position increased by \$5,713,883.
-Most of this increase is due to an increase in usage of grant funding from the CARES funding through the Airport Improvement Grant. - > The Operating Revenues and Expenses as outlined above produced consistent and competitive Landing Fee Rates for all years presented. - Mason Jewett Field no longer reflects the indirect labor expenses of the Director of Maintenance or the COO.
-Thus, for fiscal years 2022 and 2021, net (loss)/gains for Mason Jewett were (\$15,025) and \$78,855, respectively.
+Concessions (car rentals, taxi, etc.), fixed based operator's fees, building rents, land rents, and parking lot revenues account for the remaining. - ➤ Operating expenses, exclusive of depreciation were \$10,917,506 in 2024 and \$13,666,791in 2023, respectively.
+Certain operating expenses (\$4,353,121 and \$4,879,128, respectively) excluded from the Signatory Airline Operating Agreement computation are Federal Inspection Station operating expenses and Airport market development expenses. - ➤ The Authority's net other postemployment benefit asset totaled \$3,028,270 in 2024 and \$2,480,115 in 2023, respectively. - > The Authority's net pension liability totaled \$2,988,933 in 2024 and \$3,845,550 in 2023. - The assets and deferred outflows of the Authority exceeded its liabilities and deferred inflows at the close of the most recent fiscal year by \$129,513,774 (net position). - The Authority's total net position increased by \$16,523,142.
+Most of this increase is due to an increase in usage of grant funding, an increase in property tax revenue, an increase in capital contributions, and an increase in the return on Authority investments.
+These were accompanied by a decrease in advertising and airport development expenses. - ➤ The Operating Revenues and Expenses as outlined above produced consistent and competitive Landing Fee Rates for all years presented. - ➤ Mason Jewett Field no longer reflects the indirect labor expenses of the Director of Maintenance or the COO.
+Thus, for fiscal years 2024 and 2023, net gains for Mason Jewett were \$57,482 and \$43,641, respectively.

-FINANCIAL HIGHLIGHTS
+FINANCIAL HIGHLIGHTS (continued)